Ben Roethlisberger: Milledgeville, Georgia

-On March 5, 2010, it was revealed that police in Milledgeville, Georgia, investigated Roethlisberger for an alleged sexual assault that occurred inside the women's restroom at the Capital City nightclub.
+On March 5, 2010, it was revealed that police in Milledgeville, Georgia, investigated Roethlisberger for an alleged sexual assault which occurred inside the women's restroom at the Capital City nightclub.
 The accuser, a 20-year-old student at nearby Georgia College & State University, had been seen earlier in the evening at several establishments with Roethlisberger, including posing for a photograph with him.
-Roethlisberger spoke with police that night, admitting he had contact with the woman but claimed it was not "consummated", and that she later slipped and injured herself.
+Roethlisberger spoke with police the same night, admitting he had contact with the woman, but claimed it was not "consummated", and that she later slipped and injured herself.

 Roethlisberger hired lawyer Ed Garland, who previously defended Baltimore Ravens linebacker Ray Lewis in his murder trial.
 The accuser was treated at Oconee Regional Medical Center, where an emergency-room doctor and two nurses reported a "superficial laceration and bruising and slight bleeding in the genital area", though they could not determine whether the injuries were caused by trauma or assault.
 A rape kit was collected, but no semen was found.
 The woman reportedly told medical staff, "A boy kind of raped me."

 According to the accuser, Roethlisberger invited her and her friends to the VIP area and encouraged them to take multiple shots of alcohol.
 She claimed that one of Roethlisberger's bodyguards, Coraopolis, Pennsylvania police officer and undercover DEA agent Anthony Barravecchio, led her down a hallway to the restroom and left.
 However, witnesses stated that Barravecchio placed his hand on her shoulder and gently guided her toward the restroom where the assault allegedly took place, a claim his lawyer denied.
 The woman said that once alone, Roethlisberger exposed himself, and despite her protests, followed her into the bathroom when she attempted to leave.
 She further alleged that her friends tried to intervene, but Roethlisberger's second bodyguard, Pennsylvania State Police Trooper Edward Joyner, ignored them and denied knowing what they were talking about.
 Both officers later claimed to have no memory of meeting the accuser.

 Milledgeville Police Sergeant Jerry Blash, who had posed for a photograph with Roethlisberger earlier in the evening, was the first to respond.
 He later admitted to denigrating the accuser and failed to formally question Roethlisberger.
 In April 2010, District Attorney Fred Bright announced that no charges would be filed.
-The accuser, through her attorney, said she no longer wished to pursue criminal charges due to the intense media scrutiny but emphasized that she was not recanting her allegation.
+The accuser, through her attorney, said she no longer wished to pursue criminal charges due to the intense media scrutiny, but emphasized that she was not recanting her allegation.
 Following the announcement, Steelers president Art Rooney II was reported to be "furious".
 Pittsburgh-based company PLB Sports terminated a sponsorship with Roethlisberger marketed "Big Ben's Beef Jerky".
 Blash resigned from the police force on April 15.
 Barravecchio faced no disciplinary action, although the Coraopolis Solicitor reviewed the 500-page Georgia Bureau of Investigation file.
 Barravecchio's interview with the GBI was not among the materials released.
 Joyner was barred from continuing to work for Roethlisberger and later lost a grievance case challenging that decision.